human-conditions/yodrew.github.io-original/_pages/introduction.md

 ##### how to use this book

 Above all, this book presents an idea for consideration.
 For now, doing a retreat is not at issue.
 To do something like this, you must know how and you must want to.
 To want to, you must believe in it.
 To believe, you must know enough about it to find it true.
 So first, learn the idea.
 Natural motivation comes from rational belief.
 Invest your time in knowledge by reading every word of this book, cover to cover.
-As Finn says, "Nothing costs more than what you don't pay for."

 Once you are motivated, use the book as a manual for making basic darkness for yourself at your own place.
 Download the companion darkroom retreat [zip file](/darkroom-retreat.zip) to get all the plans for components<!-- as well as some reference reading -->.